botsarefuture/mielenosoitukset_fi/README.md

 2. Visit the app at [http://localhost:5000](http://localhost:5000).

+   The stack also boots a local MinIO instance for S3-compatible storage.
+Dev credentials are `minioadmin` / `minioadmin`, and you can browse objects via the console at [http://localhost:9001](http://localhost:9001).
+If you prefer to disable S3 entirely, set `S3.DISABLED: true` in `docker/config.dev.yaml`.

 The Compose file mounts `docker/config.dev.yaml` as `config.yaml` inside the container so you can tweak connection strings or ports without touching your local configuration.

 ---